Blog/ How-to Guides

 10 Useful Tips For Cold Calling In Recruitment

-10 min read
+clock10 min read

 Blog alt

+70% of the global workforce is not actively job hunting.
+The remaining 30% are in the job market, actively looking for new opportunities.
 However, 87% of talent (including active job seekers and passive candidates) are open to exploring new job opportunities.
+How do you tap into this pool of passive candidates?

-Well, there are plenty of recruiting strategies, which you can find on the Skima AI blog, here we are to discuss an evergreen recruitment methodology i.e., cold calling in recruitment.
+Well, there are plenty of recruiting strategies, which you can find on the Skima AI blog.
+Here, we are to discuss an evergreen recruitment methodology, i.e., cold calling in recruitment.

 Did you know that 89% of candidates say they are more likely to accept a job offer faster if they are contacted by their recruiter?